andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 ### Setpoints

 Setpoints are defined temperature thresholds used for heating and cooling control.
-Like rooms, setpoints are assigned to volumes {numref}`setpoints` and consist of two parameters: heating and cooling {numref}`cooling_heating`.
+Like rooms, setpoints are assigned to volumes ({numref}`setpoints`) and consist of two parameters: heating and cooling ({numref}`cooling_heating`).
 These define the acceptable temperature range for each room.
 If the temperature deviates from this range, heating or cooling is triggered.
+In {numref}`Setpoints_geometrie_view` the setpoint is assigned to a volume.

 ```{warning}
 **Setpoints must always be assigned to a volume!**